 |Waite Street||East Howe Street||East Howe Street|

 Dan jokes that when he moved into the neighborhood in 1952 there were three old men who owned most of the neighborhood, Mr. Howes, Mr. Hoges, and Mr. Schauncker.
 Mr. Howes owned a number of buildings around Howe St - I suspect there is no relation, but it's worth looking into.
-Mr. Hoges owned several buidling on the west side of Broadway between Howe and Blaine, and Mr. Schauncker owned one building and two lots south of Blaine on Broadway.
-See the stairs page for more inforamtion on him.
+Mr. Hoges owned several building on the west side of Broadway between Howe and Blaine, and Mr. Schauncker owned one building and two lots south of Blaine on Broadway.
+See the stairs page for more information on him.

 In about 1958 Dan purchased the lot and started construction of the house where they still live.
 We recently came across several photos showing the construction of the house.

 The other iconic house in the neighborhood is the 1929 Sears house - presumed to be one of the mail-order homes that the Sears, Roebuck, and Co. shipped by railroad boxcars.
-These homes would include everything needed for their assemble, Ben has yet to find original plans for the house to confirm it's origins, but it's on his "long list".
-Presumably the house has had little or no major (structural) changes.
+These homes would include everything needed for their assembly, Ben has yet to find original plans for the house to confirm it's origins, but it's on his "long list".
+Presumably, the house has had little or no major (structural) changes.
 It was lovingly remodeled in the late 1990's, with an eye for fine detail without bastardizing the character of the house.